Songonge/Power-BI-Projects/Flight Delays and Cancelation Analysis/Flight_Delays_Analysis.md

 ## Introduction
-Every day, data is generated about flights including airport names, departure and arrival airports, flight status, etc. It is interesting to analyze the data generated through those processes to understand how customers can be better satisfied.
+Daily data about flights includes airport names, departure and arrival airports, flight status, etc. It is interesting to analyze the data generated through those processes to understand how customers can be better satisfied.
 This project focuses on analyzing flight status based on data collected from different airports during the year 2015.
 The project was completed during my internship at CognoRise Infotech.

 ### Business Overview or Problem